Anton

 ward it off at all costs, and to escape the unwholesome northern spring.
 He

 hospital he returned to Melihovo and prepared to go abroad.
-He went first to Biarritz, but there he
+He went first to Chekhov followed

 all that he had left behind in Russia with keen attention: he was anxious